Yagodka68/Calculator-for-Physics/README.md

 How to use:
 Thats a programm whose some part is with interface and the other whitout, instead you should type some informations.
 When you start the programm you have to follow the instructions.
-It doesn't require any other documents such as e.g. txt files.
+No other documents (such as txt files and etc) are required.